Blog/E-Commerce/5 Reasons Why Marketing Automation in China is Different [Must-Know]

 However, it is very difficult, time-consuming, and costly to manually manage the heightened demand for personalized user experience.
 Thus, many companies have resolved to marketing automation to tailor their approaches for each targeted customer.

-Similar to Moschino, a well-known International Education Group - also leverages Social CRM tools to personalize communication with different target audiences, including prospective parents, students, job seekers, alumni, and others.
+Similar to Moschino, a well-known International Education Group - also leverages Social CRM tools on both the Brand and School-level to personalize communication with different target audiences, including prospective parents, students, job seekers, alumni, and others, as part of its digital marketing strategy in China.

 The personalized journeys redirect users to the right places and content, successfully boosting engagement and leads.